trorvillelim/mhp_prod/public/app/bower_components/chart.js/docs/09-Advanced.md

 * After datasets draw
 * Resize
 * Before an animation is started
-* When an event occurs on the canvas (mousemove, click, etc).
-This requires the `options.events` property handled

-Plugins should implement the `IPlugin` interface:
+Plugins should derive from Chart.PluginBase and implement the following interface
 ```javascript
 {
 	beforeInit: function(chartInstance) { },